 “I don’t believe it.”

 Every computer screen across the city sizzles white cold and empty.
-How do you say…Continue
+How do you say anything when Roger Ebert dies?
+The spring air chills.
+You…Continue

 As the laughing young couple paused in front of my house while their dog, straight out of Paris Hilton’s purse, made a tiny little dog poo on our scraggly grass city lawn; the last thing I was thinking was turn the other cheek..